benknoble/Dotfiles/README.md

    something removed.
 3. Executes `./setup/git-setup.bash`, which has two tasks.
-It confirms the git user name and email, allowing you to set your own, and wires up the global gitignore file to point to the write spot.
+It confirms the git user name and email, allowing you to set your own, and wires up the global gitignore file to point to the right spot.

 The next time you start a Terminal session, your new bashrc will load (or bash_profile, which simply sources the bashrc), giving you access to a whole